-- However, it is possible for multiple Network Controllers on the interface to be able to simultaneously - 1175 receive traffic from the Management Controller that is being transmitted on the NC-SI TXD lines.
-The - 1176 Network Controllers can receive commands from the Management Controller without having to arbitrate - 1177 for the bus.
-This facilitates the Management Controller in delivering commands for setup and - 1178 configuration of arbitration. - 1179 Arbitration allows multiple Network Controller packages that are attached to the interface to be enabled to - share the RXD lines to deliver packets to the Management Controller. - 1181 This operation is summarized as follows: - Only one Network Controller at a time can transmit packets on the RXD lines of the interface. - Network Controllers can accept commands for configuring and controlling arbitration for the RXD lines.
+However, it is possible for multiple Network Controllers on the interface to be able to simultaneously receive traffic from the Management Controller that is being transmitted on the NC-SI TXD lines.
+The Network Controllers can receive commands from the Management Controller without having to arbitrate for the bus.
+This facilitates the Management Controller in delivering commands for setup and configuration of arbitration.

+- Arbitration allows multiple Network Controller packages that are attached to the interface to be enabled to share the RXD lines to deliver packets to the Management Controller. - 1296 This operation is summarized as follows: - Only one Network Controller at a time can transmit packets on the RXD lines of the interface. - Network Controllers can accept commands for configuring and controlling arbitration for the RXD lines.

-7.2 Hardware Arbitration
+7.2 Hardware arbitration

-- 1186 To prevent two or more NC-SI packages from transmitting at the same time, a hardware-based arbitration - scheme was devised to allow only one Network Controller package to drive the RX lines of the shared - interface at any given time.
-This scheme uses a mechanism of passing messages (op-codes) between - Network Controller packages to coordinate when a controller is allowed to transmit through the NC-SI - 1190 interface.
+To prevent two or more NC-SI packages from transmitting at the same time, a hardware-based arbitration scheme was devised to allow only one Network Controller package to drive the RX lines of the shared interface at any given time.
+This scheme uses a mechanism of passing messages (op-codes) between Network Controller packages to coordinate when a controller is allowed to transmit through the NC-SI interface.

-1191 7.2.1 General
+7.2.1 General

-- 1192 Three conceptual modes of hardware arbitration exist: arbitration master assignment, normal operation, - and bypass.
-After a package is initialized and has its Channel IDs assigned, it enters the arbitration - 1194 master assignment mode.
-This mode assigns one package the role of an Arbitration Master - 1195 (ARB_Master) that is responsible for initially generating a TOKEN op-code that is required for the normal - operating mode.
-In the normal operating mode, the TOKEN op-code is passed from one package to the - 1197 next in the ring.
-The package is allowed to use the shared RXD signals and transmit if the package has - 1198 received the TOKEN op-code and has a packet to send.
-Bypass mode allows hardware arbitration op- - 1199 codes to pass through a Network Controller package before it is initialized. - 1200 Hardware-based arbitration requires two additional pins (ARB IN and ARB OUT) on the Network - 1201 Controller.
-The ARB_OUT pin of one package is connected to the ARB_IN pin of the next package to - form a ring configuration, as illustrated in Figure 10.
-The timing requirements for hardware arbitration are - 1203 designed to accommodate a maximum of four Network Controller packages.
-If the implementation - 1204 consists of a single Network Controller package, the ARB_OUT pin may be connected to the ARB_IN pin - 1205 on the same package, or may be left disconnected, in which case hardware arbitration should be disabled - 1206 by using the Select Package command.
+Three conceptual modes of hardware arbitration exist: arbitration master assignment, normal operation, and bypass.
+After a package is initialized and has its Channel IDs assigned, it enters the arbitration master assignment mode.
+This mode assigns one package the role of an Arbitration Master (ARB_Master) that is responsible for initially generating a TOKEN op-code that is required for the normal operating mode.
+In the normal operating mode, the TOKEN op-code is passed from one package to the next in the ring.
+The package is allowed to use the shared RXD signals and transmit if the package has received the TOKEN op-code and has a packet to send.

+Bypass mode allows hardware arbitration op-codes to pass through a Network Controller package before it is initialized.
+Bypass mode shall be in effect while hardware arbitration is disabled.
+Bypass mode shall be exited and arbitration master assignment mode shall be entered when the hardware arbitration becomes enabled or re-enabled.

+Hardware-based arbitration requires two additional pins (ARB_IN and ARB_OUT) on the Network Controller.
+The ARB_OUT pin of one package is connected to the ARB_IN pin of the next package to form a ring configuration, as illustrated in Figure 11.
+The timing requirements for hardware arbitration are designed to accommodate a maximum of four Network Controller packages.
+If the implementation consists of a single Network Controller package, the ARB_OUT pin may be connected to the ARB_IN pin on the same package, or may be left disconnected, in which case hardware arbitration should be disabled by using the Select Package command.
+This specification optionally supports reporting of Hardware arbitration implementation status and hardware arbitration status using the Get Capabilities command.

-Figure 10 - Multiple Network Controllers in a Ring Format
+Figure 11 - Multiple Network Controllers in a ring format